 What we experienced in Istanbul at Ataturk International Airport

-My wife, Therese (and HI Travel Tales co-founder), and I began our flight home on Turkish Airlines in Berlin, where we were reminded at the check-in counter about the ban on electronics.
+My wife, Therese (and HI Travel Tales co-founder) began our flight home on Turkish Airlines in Berlin, where we were reminded at the check-in counter about the ban on electronics.
 We were told that we would be able to check all electronics at the gate in Istanbul if we chose not to put them in our luggage.

 Go to Gate: In Istanbul, the departure boards began to announce, “Go to gate” at least an hour before boarding – likely because of the extra time demanded with all of this – and we arrived at the gate 45 minutes before pre-announced boarding time.
 We were greeted first by airline officials who checked our passport and boarding pass (writing something on the boarding pass) before being waved on to the security check, where our passports and boarding pass were checked yet again.
 We have no quibbles with what seems sometimes like excess security!

 Then, it was on to the full security check (where our passports and boarding passes were checked again) where our carryon bags were carefully unloaded and each item scrutinized (Therese’s twice!).
 We had prepared for checking-in our electronics, so our two computers, an older iPad we chose to bring (our newer iPads stayed home this time), as well as Therese’s camera body and my video gear, were all in an extra carryon we planned to give Turkish Airline employees.